osrf/gazebo_tutorials/drcsim_animate_joints/tutorial.md

 # Atlas v4 and v5

 The sample code given above will not work for Atlas v4 and v5 because these later models have different joint names and more joints.
-To animate Atlas v4/v5 joints, download a [modified version](http://bitbucket.org/osrf/gazebo_tutorials/raw/drcsim_animate_joints/files/joint_animation_v4v5.py) of the code:
+To animate Atlas v4/v5 joints, download a [modified version](http://bitbucket.org/osrf/gazebo_tutorials/raw/drcsim_animate_joints/files/joint_animation_v4v5.py) of the code.

+**Note**: For Atlas v4/v5, we have to explicity turn off PID control as it interferes with joint trajectory control.
+In addition, Atlas is set to User mode:

 <include from='/    jt.joint_names.append\("atlas::back_bkz" \)/' to='/jt.points.append\(p\)/' src='https://bitbucket.org/osrf/gazebo_tutorials/raw/default/drcsim_animate_joints/files/joint_animation_v4v5.py' />

-**Note**: As seen in the code snippet above, we have to explicity turn off PID control for Atlas v4/v5 as it interferes with joint trajectory control.
-In addition, Atlas is set to User mode.

 1. To run the new joint trajectory publisher, follow steps similar to above, but start DRCSim with the following command to launch Atlas v4: